jbannick/hellokata-java/KATA.md

 Code Kata are my way to address these issues and stay very good at what I do.

-Designing and coding the Kata is a means for achieving a comprehensive knowledge of a language, and  staying current with it.
+Designing and coding Kata are means for achieving a comprehensive knowledge of a language, and  staying current with it.

-Practicing those Kata is how I keep my toolset for a specific language fully stocked, even when my job requires working with a different language.
+Practicing Kata is how I keep my toolset for a specific language fully stocked, even when my job requires working with a different language.

 The language facility this brings also lets me focus on architecture rather than syntax.